What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: The System:

 \subsubsection{Evaluation Criteria:}

 The three dimensions of semantic fidelity, trigger fidelity, and perceptual smoothness characterize the design space, but do not, on their own, determine which intervention is best suited for a given scenario.
-That choice depends on how a user experiences the transformation applied to a content.
-To guide this selection and evaluate outcomes, we developed a framework that decomposes intervention quality into four complementary dimensions (\Cref{tab:eval_framework}), assessed through LLM-as-judge~\cite{zheng2023judging, liu2023gpteval}:
+That choice requires translating these properties into outcomes relevant to a specific user's safety and context.
+To guide this selection and evaluate outcomes, we operationalize a framework that decomposes intervention quality into \textbf{\textit{four}} complementary dimensions, assessed through LLM-as-a-judge~\cite{zheng2023judging, liu2023gpteval}:

-The final two dimensions function as our ``limited user model'', transforming objective measures into personalized assessments.
-Predicted Emotional Impact synthesizes the user's context---filter description, sensitivity level, chat history, and metadata preferences---with the intervention's effectiveness at reducing trigger exposure.
-This predicts whether the transformation adequately addresses the user's specific sensitivities.
+\begin{enumerate} \item \textbf{Transformation Seamlessness:} This dimension evaluates the perceptual smoothness of the output or the coherence of text.
+It maps directly to the \textit{perceptual smoothness} axis of our design space, ensuring the intervention is not jarring.

+\item \textbf{Semantic Fidelity:} Inherited directly from our design space, this assesses whether original facts and context are preserved without adding misinformation or hallucinations, a known risk in generative models~\cite{huang2025survey, gao2024aigcs}.

+\item \textbf{Predicted Emotional Safety:} For each user–content pair, this dimension acts as a personalized proxy for \textit{trigger fidelity}.
+It evaluates how well a given transformation, in light of that user's specific context (filter description, sensitivity level, chat history, and metadata preferences), is expected to reduce trigger exposure and meet the user's safety needs.

-Transformation Appropriateness assesses the degree to which a transformation might trivialize or distort themes that individuals or broader culture consider sensitive.
-For instance, applying Studio Ghibli style to war imagery or racial violence would score poorly on this dimension.
-The evaluator subtracts any trivialization score from the overall intervention rating, penalizing contextually inappropriate interventions.
+\item \textbf{Contextual Harm Risk:} This dimension functions as a safeguard, assessing the degree to which a transformation might trivialize or distort themes that individuals or broader culture consider sensitive.
+For instance, applying Studio Ghibli style to war imagery or racial violence would produce a high contextual-harm score.
+This risk score is subtracted from the overall intervention rating, so transformations that produce contextually inappropriate content are strongly penalized even if they score well on other dimensions. \end{enumerate}